Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Where do you want to be 10 years from now?
 This question doesn’t just apply to career paths, it’s also worth asking in relation to your finances.

-If your answer is ‘enjoying my retirement,’ and ‘quitting the nine-to-five grind’ now is the time to take a closer look at your savings and investments to ensure they are retirement-ready.
+If your answer is ‘enjoying my retirement,’ or ‘quitting the nine-to-five grind’ now is the time to take a closer look at your savings and investments to ensure they are retirement-ready.

-At this stage you have time on your side — a decade gives ample time to ensure there are solid foundations to your financial plans.
-But don’t be lulled into a false sense of security; 10 years can soon fly by!
+At this stage you have time on your side — a decade gives ample opportunity to ensure there are solid foundations to your financial plans.
+But don’t be lulled into a false sense of security.
+10 years can soon fly by!
 Failing to act now could mean working longer than planned or downsizing your retirement aspirations.

 At this point, your focus should be on understanding your current position, creating a realistic plan and boosting savings levels.
 This checklist offers some useful pointers to help you build a robust retirement plan.